Want to help your research flourish? We share tips for using publisher-neutral data and statistics to find the right journal for your research paper.

 The Journal Impact Factor™ (JIF) is included as part of the rich array of citation metrics offered on each journal page.
 It shows how often a journal’s recently published material is cited on average.

-Learn how the JIF is calculated in the following video:
+Learn how the JIF is calculated in this guide.

 It’s important to note that the JIF has its limitations and no researcher should depend on the impact factor alone when assessing the usefulness or prestige of a journal.
-Journal Citation Reports helps you understand the context of a journal’s Impact Factor, and how to use the metric responsibly.
+Journal Citation Reports helps you understand the context of a journal’s JIF and how to use the metric responsibly.